saulius-lipkevicius/Transformed_GA/model/README.md

 ### Aptamer Length

-In case, dataset consists of varying length aptamers we have to consider two *alBERT* constraints:
+In case, dataset consists of varying length aptamers we have to consider two *Albert* constraints:

 * Every aptamer pair must be padded or truncated to a same, fixed length.